 The IETF is a community of volunteers interested in contributing to the long-term vitality of the Internet.
 The Internet Society is the organizational home of the IETF and is itself a non-profit organization.
-Pro bono bids are welcomed, however, where that is not possible a fixed price would be desirable.
-It is understood that for certain services as noted herein additional costs may apply.
+Pro bono bids are welcomed, however, where that is not possible, the IETF is seeking a fixed price contract with the understanding that for certain services, as noted herein, additional costs may apply.

-The closing date for submission of proposals is Monday, March 21st not later than 5:00 P.M.
-EST.
+The closing date for submission of proposals is Monday, October 9, 2017.